cp-algorithms/cp-algorithms/src/others/stern_brocot_tree_farey_sequences.md

 At every subsequent iteration, consider all adjacent fractions $\frac{a}{b}$ and $\frac{c}{d}$ and insert their mediant $\frac{a+c}{b+d}$ between them.

-The first few iterations look like
+The first few iterations look like this:
 $$
 \begin{array}{c}
     \frac{0}{1}, \frac{1}{1}, \frac{1}{0} \\\\